 I'm your host and America's anchor man, El Rushbow, Half My Brain.

-The hide uh tied behind my back just to make things fair.
+Tied behind my back just to make things fair.

 The telephone number is 800-282-2882.

-And the email address is rush at EIB net.com.
+And the email address is rush at EIBnet.com.

-The 78-year-old lawyer shot by Vice President Cheney in a hunting accident, now has some bird shot lodged in his heart and had a minor heart attack, a hospital official said today.
+The 78-year-old lawyer shot by Vice President Cheney in a hunting accident now has some bird shot lodged in his heart and had a minor heart attack, a hospital official said today.

 Peter Banco, the hospital administrator, said that Harry Whittington had the heart attack early Tuesday while being evaluated.

-Uh where in fact the opposite is true.
+Where in fact, the opposite is true.

-Uh there's no no doubt about that.
+There's no doubt about that.

 Well, Ronnie Earl indict, I don't know if this is Travis County.

-Uh course, with the Democrats, why would that matter?
+Of course, with the Democrats, why would that matter?

 Where it is.